-I’ll tell you ’bout the magic that will free your soul,
+I’ll tell you ’bout the magic and it’ll free your soul,

-But it’s like tryin’ to tell a stranger about rock-and-roll.
+But it’s like trying to tell a stranger about rock ’n’ roll.

 —The Lovin’ Spoonful

-Don the bartender has had it with rock-and-roll.
-After over 20 years of listening to it, studying it, performing it and promoting it, he’s sold most of his rock albums and since then purchased a handful of blues and piano jazz CDs – all instrumental.
-Now at 35 he’s too busy to keep up with pop anyway, what with pulling pints several evenings a week and going to college full time.
+Don the bartender has had it with rock ‘n’ roll.
+After over twenty years of listening to it, studying it, performing it, and promoting it, he’s sold most of his rock albums and since then purchased a handful of blues and piano jazz CDs—all instrumental.
+Now at thirty-five, he’s too busy to keep up with pop anyway, what with pulling pints several evenings a week and going to college full time.

 But if you see Don at the bar when he’s taking his break, chain-smoking in the way-back booth with a Milan Kundera novel, drinking whiskey camouflaged in a coffee mug, he’ll tell you stories about the days when rock songs were his life.

-Back then Don had an extensive rock collection, records cared for like his babies, an alphabetized and attractively shelved library of his children (sorted by genre).
-He polished the vinyl regularly with special-order, lint-free cloths and kept the liner notes in protective plastic sleeves.
+Back then, Don had an extensive rock collection, records cared for like his babies, an alphabetized and attractively shelved library of his children, sorted by genre.
+He polished the vinyl with special-order, lint-free cloths and kept the liner notes in protective plastic sleeves.

-According to Don, when Room to Move played "Sex Me Down" at the Decade (Pittsburgh’s premiere small venue, back then), "It was not uncommon for a half-dozen sorority girls to disrobe when my lyrics asked them to."
-But after nearly a decade of little more than gigs at the Decade, Don’s band dissolved to "get married, make babies, get real jobs," etc. – a decision Don regrets because he knows his songs could’ve hit big in the right market.
+According to Don, when Room to Move played “Sex Me Down” at the Decade (Pittsburgh’s premier small venue, back then), “It was not uncommon for a half-dozen sorority girls to disrobe when my lyrics asked them to.”
+But after nearly a decade of little more than gigs at the Decade, Don’s band dissolved to “get married, make babies, get real jobs”—a decision Don regrets because he knows his songs could’ve hit big in the right market.

 “You know what the problem is?
 Nobody writes songs about cars anymore,” Don says.
 “When I was in high school, those songs about cars felt so good to sing, you could hear the excitement in their voices.
 That’s why I totally bankrupted myself on buying records.”
 Don shrugs, takes a drag from his fifth cigarette.
 “I guess I just don’t get excited like that anymore.”

-I saw rock-and-roll’s future, and his name is Bruce Springsteen.
-And on a night when I needed to feel young, he made me feel like I was hearing music for the first time.– Rock critic Edward Hamm
+I saw rock and roll future, and its name is Bruce Springsteen.
+And on a night when I needed to feel young, he made me feel like I was hearing music for the very first time.

 The sixth-period acting class at Richard Turnbull School for the Performing Arts still gets really excited about pop music.
-Oldies, punk, rap, bubble-gum boy-band pop are all ripe for heated class discussions – some of which, according to the teacher, Ron McClelland, nearly come to blows.
+Oldies, punk, rap, and bubble-gum pop are all ripe for heated class discussions—some of which, according to teacher Ron McClelland, nearly come to blows.
 Just about every single kid in class has bought a CD in the past two weeks.

-Ann, 14, visits the CD store with her dad every Friday.
-Last Friday they bought Macy Gray’s new release.
-This week she hasn’t decided – Patsy Cline, maybe.
+Ann, fourteen, visits the music store with her dad every Friday.
+Last Friday, they bought Macy Gray’s new release.
+This week, she hasn’t decided—Patsy Cline, maybe.
 Ann is sixth period’s resident music expert; she has the biggest CD collection in the class (as well as the biggest grin).
-Of the 350 CDs in her collection, none overlap with her Dad’s collection of over 1,000 CDs, tapes and (snicker) records.
+Of the 350 CDs in her collection, none overlap with her dad’s collection of over one thousand CDs, tapes, and (snicker) records.
 The minute Ann gets a CD, she tears off that pesky cellophane wrapping, opens the jewel case, and pores over the lyric sheets.
-If a CD doesn’t come with lyric sheets, she gets really mad, even though usually the lyrics will turn up on the Internet.
+If a CD doesn’t come with lyric sheets, she gets really mad, even though usually the lyrics turn up on the Internet.

 Even though Ann hasn’t had a chance to listen to the Macy Gray CD all the way through, she’s read the liner notes a couple of times.
 “I always read the lyrics before I listen to the music,” Ann says.
 Sometimes she takes the lyric notes to school so she can read them on the bus.

-Toya, 15, is soft spoken but adamant about her love for boy bands – the newest breed of teenybopper singing groups in the style of the Osmonds and the Jackson Five.
-Toya just used her birthday money to buy tapes by Britney Spears, the Backstreet Boys and ’N Sync in one gigantic purchase.
-The boy bands’ songs are cool because the radio plays most of the songs from the album, so she knows the words to all the songs before she goes to the music store.
-"I like it when I can understand all the words, and I hate it when I don’t know what the story is," she says.
+Toya, fifteen, is soft-spoken but adamant about her love for boy bands— the newest breed of teenybopper groups in the style of the Osmonds and the Jackson Five.
+Toya just used her birthday money to buy tapes by Britney Spears, the Backstreet Boys, and *NSYNC in one gigantic purchase.
+The boy bands’ songs are cool because the radio plays most of the songs from the album, so she knows all the songs before she goes to the music store.
+“I like it when I can understand all the words, and I hate it when I don’t know what the story is,” she says.

-Armand and Justin, both 14, like "gangsta" rap best, especially the Puff Daddy song "It’s All About the Benjamins" ("benjamins" being gangsta slang for $100 bills).
+Armand and Justin, both fourteen, like what they call “gangsta rap” best, especially the Puff Daddy song “It’s All about the Benjamins.”
 They’re sick of everyone in the class talking about music they can and can’t relate to.
 For Armand and Justin (who, according to Mr. McClelland, often speak as a team), lyrics don’t have to make sense; they just have to sound good.
-"And anyway, I can relate to talking about driving a Mercedes, and I can’t even drive," Armand says.
-"And if I had a coupla benjamins, that’s probably what I’d spend it on."
+“And anyway, I can relate to talking about driving a Mercedes, and I can’t even drive,” Armand says.
+“And if I had a coupla benjamins, that’s probably what I’d spend it on.”

-Michelle, 16, lets out a snort.
-"What are you talkin’ about?
-You don’t even hang out with any women."
+Michelle, sixteen, lets out a snort.
+“What are you talkin’ about?
+You don’t even hang out with any women.”